BgithubS7/BgithubS7/README.md

  hardware and power systems, embedded hardware, RF/wireless design, and system-level modeling.
  💼 Interned at **Amazon (2023)** and **GlobalFoundries (2024)**, where I contributed to scalable
  hardware, silicon system design, and market R&D.
- 🎯 Passionate about hardware-software co-design and actively pursuing opportunities in
+ 🎯 Passionate about electrical and computer engineering and actively pursuing opportunities in
  **hardware engineering**, **embedded systems**, **machine learning hardware**, and
  **data center infrastructure**.